 Seaweed is considered a Superfood because it has an abundant variety of health benefits.
 If you’re wondering how you could add more seaweed to your diet, I’m here to help you.
 People from Asia have been eating seaweed as part of a healthy diet for centuries.
 They have many recipes which call for cooked, dried, or fresh seaweed.

 Each species of seaweed are used in different dishes.
-For example, you may be familiar with sushi which is made from a green seaweed called Nori.
+For example, you may be familiar with sushi, which is made from a dark green seaweed called Nori.
 Miso Soup is made from the brown seaweed called Wakame.

 As a side note; for those times when you have a craving for something chocolatey and sweet, there’s an amazing Vegan Chocolate Mousse which I make with seaweed (Irish Sea Moss) gel in it.